Dachkovski/Investigations-on-hyperinflations/README.md

 - How did the population growth change during that time?
 - What are the correlations between inflation and a) population growth, b) real income, c) unemployment rate and d) inequality?
 - How do hyperinflations affect capitalizations of companies and willingness to invest?

+## Data Source
+Gapminder: "Gapminder is an independent Swedish foundation with no political, religious or economic affiliations.
+Gapminder is a fact tank, not a think tank.
+Gapminder fights devastating misconceptions about global development."
+(Source: https://www.gapminder.org/about-gapminder/)